markshust/docker-magento/README.md

 ## Running Magento CLI tool

-We've setup scripts to aid in the running of Magento CLI tool with the correct permissions.
+I've setup scripts to aid in the running of Magento CLI tool with the correct permissions.
 To run the command line tool, you would connect as any other Docker Compose application would:

 ```
 docker-compose exec phpfpm ./bin/magento